Figurative designs in mosaic knitting

 B. the ribber needle configuration is set up

-C. the cables are made after transferring ribber stitches up to the top bed, and then the same stitches are returned back down to the ribber before continuing to knit
+C. the cables are made after transferring ribber stitches up to the top bed, and then the same stitches are returned down to the ribber before continuing to knit

 D. the ribber stitches are transferred up to the top bed, and the swatch was bound off.
 Note the difference in width in areas where no crossings are made.